sudanchapagain/zide/README.md

 $ zide ~/development/zide ide
 ```

-Passing in a working directory will ensure that `yazi`, your editor, and any future panes are all working in the same directory.
+Passing in a working directory will ensure that the filepicker, your editor, and any future panes are all working in the same directory.
 By default, it'll use the current working directory from which you're calling the command.

 The non-compact layout is similar to the compact one, but with a 3rd, 100-column wide pane to the right.
 The two layouts also differ slightly in how the swap layouts work.
 Any additional layouts you add or configure in the zide `layouts/` directory will be available to use from the `zide`.